 I know this was a lot to put into one story, and if you stayed with me, I appreciate you more than you know.

 To all the girls who have grown up feeling lost and completely unsure of who you are; shameful for being known as dramatic despite how exhausted you are working to be what everyone else needs you to be, and know what it means to be frustrated for feeling so stupid despite knowing your intelligence that can’t be found in a moment of big emotion – I see you.
 You are not alone.

 There is a generation of women learning about just what our wiring looks like, why it makes us understand a situation to be what it is, and as one of them willing to be completely vulnerable as I work to make sure my daughter knows she is worthy, enough, and protected, I promise you that any answers I find I will share with you.
 We are not alone in this.”

 This story was submitted to Love What Matters by Christina Young.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories about autism here: